Open: Mon-Thurs 8am - 5pm, Fri 9am-4pm.

 Commuting to PCC campuses can present challenges to students, faculty, staff, the environment, and our neighbors.
 That’s why we offer alternatives to driving alone.
 Help us improve the livability of our community by riding transit, taking the PCC shuttle, biking, carpooling, or walking to PCC.

 The Shuttle is a free service to PCC students, faculty, and staff providing transportation between campuses, downtown (PSU) and select transit stops.
 Email email@example.com for comments, questions or concerns regarding the shuttle service.
-Check monitors on campus and load our app to your phone to track our shuttles for arrival times and locations.
-Go to: pcc.edu/transportation/alternatives/shuttles/
+Check monitors on campus to track our shuttles for arrival times and locations or visit: pcc.edu/transportation/alternatives/shuttles/

 PCC has cost saving programs in-place for students, faculty, and staff.
 Eligible students can purchase reduced TriMet term passes at Student Account Services.
 Eligible faculty and staff can purchase TriMet passes pre-tax via payroll deduction.
 TriMet tickets and monthly passes are also available for purchase at all campus bookstores.
 Subsidized 3 month TriMet passes can be purchased from the student accounts office the week before term begins.
 Check out the new TriMet Low Income Fares.
 Call TPS at 971-722-8181 or visit the TriMet website.

 Biking to work and/or school benefits your health, your wallet, and the environment.
 There are bike racks, locker rooms, and showers available at most campuses.
 Students at Cascade and Southeast can rent bikes through ASPCC.